 This module employs a range of multimedia sources and engaging activities to immerse you in key issues and debates relevant to the criminal justice system of England and Wales.
-The module will focus on a range of criminal offences, such as murder and theft using real case studies, as well as aspects of criminal defences.
-You'll also be addressing themes of law reform, campaigning, inequality and human rights.
+The module will focus on a range of criminal offences, such as murder and theft, using real case studies, as well as aspects of criminal defences.
+You'll also address themes of law reform, campaigning, inequality and human rights.

 What you will study